An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

 Let us consider the situation with $N=10$ customer classes.
 We limit the support set of $\left[\beta_{AT} \atop \beta_{FEE}\right]$ to its 0.99 confidence set, i.e., $[-3.6,1.94]\times [-68.52,3.92].$ To discretize the distribution and approximate the integral, we break the length and the width of the confidence set into $n$ parts with the same length; hence $n^2$ break points.
-We check the solution obtained by this approximation when $n^2$ varies in $\{9,16,25,49,64, 100, 121, 144, 169\}$.
-As mentioned before, the performance of the available solvers depend on the number of nonlinear terms in the optimization problem.
-Discritization of the continuous distribution increases the number of nonlinear terms dramatically, hence negatively affects the performance of the solvers.
-Since we have seen that the available solvers cannot tackle the simple MNL model, we only apply LiBiT for the discrete cases.
+We check the solution obtained by this approximation when $n^2$ varies in $\{9,16,25,49,64, 100, 121, 144, 169, \ahmadreza{400, 900}\}$.
+As mentioned before, the performance of the available solvers \ahmadreza{depends} on the number of nonlinear terms in the optimization problem.
+Discretization of the continuous distribution increases the number of nonlinear terms dramatically, hence negatively \ahmadreza{affecting} the performance of the solvers.
+Since we have seen that the available solvers cannot tackle the simple MNL model, we only apply \ahmadreza{CoBiT} for the discrete cases.

-Table \ref{Tab:sensitivity to samples} shows how the optimal value and optimal solutions change when the number of break points increases.
-In the fifth column, we also report the value of the objective function of the continuous mixed logit model for the optimal prices found.
+Table \ref{Tab:sensitivity to samples} shows how the optimal value and optimal solutions change when the number of breakpoints increases.
+In the fifth column, we also report the value of the objective function of the continuous mixed logit model for the obtained optimal prices.

-We see that the sequence of solutions is converging as we increase the number of breakpoints.
+We see that the sequence of solutions converges as we increase the number of breakpoints.
 Doing so, we better approximate the continuous mixed logit model, which is the best choice model reported in \cite{ibeas2014modelling}.
 Accordingly, our pricing model better reflects the heterogeneity of the parking users' behaviors.
-While we expect this additional complexity in the demand model to come with an increased computational time, we can see that this is not always true.
-At the end it depends, as mentioned already, on the resulting shape of the expected revenue function.
+While we expect this additional complexity in the demand model to come with an increased computational time, we can see that this is not always true. \ahmadreza{In the end}, it depends, as mentioned already, on the resulting shape of the expected revenue function.

-In Table \ref{tab:solutions of different models}, we show the revenue, as well as the markets shares obtained while using the optimal prices of the simple multinomial logit models, as well as several discrete mixed logit models, into the revenue maximization objective function of the continuous mixed logit demand.
+In Table \ref{tab:solutions of different models}, we show the revenue, as well as the markets shares obtained while using the optimal prices of the simple MNL, as well as several discrete mixed logit models, into the revenue maximization objective function of the continuous mixed logit demand.